minhpnz/ledgerlens/README.md

 audit log, warehouse analytics, and an **MCP-style tool interface** for agents to connect through.

-The engineering focus is systems, retrieval and operations rather than ML depth.
-Design notes and the "why this, not that" reasoning behind each decision are in `LESSONS.md`.

 The core (`app/`) is **framework-agnostic and tested with pytest**; `app/api.py` is a thin FastAPI layer on top.